Posts Tagged ‘magento’

 If you run the Magento ecommerce shopping cart software and you want to find out how much your stock is worth, how many product lines you have stocked and how many individual items you have, you may find the following MySQL query handy.

-I’m assuming that you’ve created an attribute with the attribute code “supplier_price” as a decimal, that you’ve kept this field up to date and your stock levels are accurate :-D If it isn’t called “supplier_price” change the appropriate part in the query.
+I’m assuming that you’ve created an attribute with the attribute code “supplier_price” as a decimal, that you’ve kept this field up to date and your stock levels are accurate 😀 If it isn’t called “supplier_price” change the appropriate part in the query.

 SELECT